 Here's exemption language for an exempt DoD SORN.

 What do the highlighted portions tell us?

-agency to use it to deny access, except in the case of (d)(5) which is that the foregoing is true and correct.
-Executed on (date).
-(Signature)."
+Privacy Act exemptions must be properly published in order for an agency to use it to deny access, except in the case of (d)(5) which is self-executing